ManCooking Franchise 792x792

 Work with your franchisor

 One of the biggest benefits of owning a franchise is the support you get from your franchisor.
 It would be silly not to take advantage of this by reaching out to them for advice.
 They want you to succeed as the franchisee and franchisor relationship is mutually beneficial.
 They can usually provide you with marketing support, system recommendations and possibly financial support.
 Your franchisor can also connect you with other franchisees for help.
 There may be other local and experienced franchisees that can provide guidance and support.
-On the flip side, your franchisor also has specific guidelines for how you run your business.
-Adhering to these guidelines will help you maintain a great relationship with your franchisor.

 These guidelines typically include: